stelcodes/nuzzle/README.md

 ```

 ## Site Data
 Your `site-data` EDN file defines all the webpages in the website, plus any extra information you may need.
-It should be a vector of maps.
-Each map must have the key `:id`.
+It is expected to be a vector of maps.
+Each map has just one required key: `:id`.
 The value of `:id` will descibes what kind of data that map holds.

 If the `:id` is a **vector of keywords**, it represents a typical **webpage**.
 The `:id` `[:blog-posts :using-clojure]` translates to the URI `"/blog-posts/using-clojure"` and will be rendered to disk as `<target-dir>/blog-posts/using-clojure/index.html`.
 We'll refer to these as *webpage maps*.